Final Report of the Workgroup on Aligning for Growth (AfG) in Maryland - PDF

-As required by the State’s Watershed Implementation Plan (Bay Restoration Plan), Maryland is developing an Accounting for Growth (AFG) policy that will address the increase in the State’s pollution load from increased population growth and new development.
+As required by the State’s Watershed Implementation Plan (Bay Restoration Plan), Maryland is developing an Aligning for Growth (AFG) policy that will address the increase in the State’s pollution load from increased population growth and new development.
 To restore the Bay each of the Bay states, including Maryland, not only needs to reduce its current nutrient load, but also hold the line against new pollution.
 Maryland is expected to add an estimated 478,000 households by 2035, which will add more than 2 million pounds of nutrient pollution to the Bay per year.

 To ensure that there are sufficient credits available, the State is designing its AFG policy to induce a robust nutrient trading market in Maryland, which would, in turn, lower pollution reduction costs, especially for local government, developers, tax and rate payers, and accelerate the Bay’s restoration.
-The Maryland Department of Agriculture’s Nutrient Net will be the platform on which the trades will be accomplished.
+The Maryland Department of Agriculture’s Nutrient Net (leaving MDE) will be the platform on which the trades will be accomplished.

 MDE Guidance on Nutrient Trading Policy

 Nutrient trading is an innovative approach to help offset new or increased discharges, and offers an interesting alternative for achieving greater environment protection than through existing regulatory programs.
 The Maryland Department of the Environment (MDE) is a lead agency for the state in the development of a nutrient trading policy.
 The final policy will address both point source and nonpoint source trades.